vendo/vendo/README.md

 If you just want to demo the whole vendo-application, do:

- 1. Check out this repository with the --recursive flag
+ 1. Check out this repository with the --recursive flag to catch all the submodules (there are a few of them)
- 2. cd to modules/kostache and run `git submodule init` and `git submodule update`
- 3. Install the database:
-    * Run the schema.sql file located in application/schema/
+ 2. Install the database: Run the schema.sql file located in application/schema/
-    * OR (if you are doing development work, use the migrations)
-    * [Liquibase 1.95.](http://www.liquibase.org/download) is used for migrations
-    * Install the database connector.
-[Mysql](http://dev.mysql.com/downloads/connector/j/) is recommended.
-    * Run `liquibase --driver=com.mysql.jdbc.Driver --classpath=/path/to/mysql-connector-java-5.1.13-bin.jar --changeLogFile=application/schema/schema.xml --url="jdbc:mysql://<hostname>/<database_name>" --username=<username> --password=<password> migrate`
+    * The schema file contains table creation for users and roles.
+If you don't need this (if you are bolting this onto an existing application), simply omit it.
- 4. Make sure the application/photos/ directory is writable by the webserver
+ 3. Make sure the application/photos/ directory is writable by the webserver

 If you'd like to use Vendo to develop your e-commerce application, you can omit the vendo-application module, and use the other four (you still need the database).
 Sometime in the near future, the modules will be broken into their own repositories.

 You can use the vendo-application as a starting point, or for inspiration on how to build an application with Vendo.

-Using vendo-application as a base
+### Using vendo-application as a base
----

 You can use the vendo-application module as a base for your e-commerce application.
 If you are happy with the functionality of the stock controllers but not the views (you should probably never use them as-is), you can replace the view class and templates in your application to get a customized skin on top of it.

+### Integrating the vendo user system with your user system

+You need to do a bit of work to integrate the user system of vendo into your application.
+Vendo comes with two "drivers" for this at the moment: ORM and AutoModeler.
+To use either one, you'll need to put this into your application directory:

+	classes/model/vendo/user.php

+which contains:

+	<?php
+	class Model_Vendo_User extends Model_Vendo_Core_User_ORM

+or:

+	<?php
+	class Model_Vendo_User extends Model_Vendo_Core_User_AutoModeler

-Testing
+## Testing
----

 One goal of Vendo is to be completely tested.
 This helps prevent bugs and defines a stable API.
 We use phpunit for unit tests, and plan on using cucumber for behavior tests once the application ui is stable.